ebu060/-32-219-1-5---Casper-Analytics-Review--iOS-Android-Web/README.md

 ## Overall Conclusion on Documentation

-Reviewer concludes that the project has extensive overall documentation, at both the high and the low level.
+The reviewer concludes that the project has sufficient comprehensive general documentation.

 # Open Source Practices